-We differentiate model misspecification for moderated mediation into three possible types which can result from maximalist or minimalist approaches.
-First, a maximalist approach can result in over-specification: All paths that are moderated in the DGP are moderated in the analysis model, plus at least one additional path is allowed to be moderated in the analysis model.
+We differentiate model misspecification for moderated mediation into three possible types.
+First, there is over-specification: All paths that are moderated in the DGP are moderated in the analysis model, plus at least one additional path is moderated in the analysis model.
 For example, when the DGP is Model 7, X to M path moderated, using Model 8 for data analysis, X to M path and X to Y path moderated, is an over-specified model.
-Introducing extraneous interactions in the model can introduce excessive collinearity (e.g. between XW and MW in a model for Y) and reduce degrees of freedom, each of which may negatively impact power.
-This is a potential risk of the maximalist approach to model specification.
+This has implications for statistical power.
+Introducing extraneous predictors in the model can introduce excessive collinearity, especially with the interactions, and reduce degrees of freedom, each of which may negatively impact power.
+This is a risk of the maximalist approach to model specification.